-Without QEST Deborah would not have been able to pursue her passion for shoemaking or to create Carréducker; this young British shoe company celebrates a decade in business in 2015.
+Without QEST, Deborah would not have been able to pursue her passion for shoemaking or to create Carréducker; this young British shoe company celebrates 15 years in business in 2020.
 QEST’s scholarship was the tipping point in her career, from “Marketeer” to “Maker”.
-Together with James, she has built Carréducker into a business that sees client numbers grow year on year; that is sending out shoemaking ambassadors into the world; that is training new makers; that supports specialist, British suppliers; and that makes their craft relevant to a modern world by collaborating and consulting with manufacturers and designers at a global level.
+Together with James, she has built Carréducker into a business that sees client numbers grow year on year; that is sending out shoemaking ambassadors into the world; that is training new makers; and that supports specialist, British suppliers and manufacturers.
+Today their work is part of the permanent exhibition at the Design Museum, London.

 Deborah was appointed as a QEST Trustee in 2019 along with scholar Peter Ting - the first alumni to be invited to the board; she received the QEST Award for Excellence 2018 and the Balvenie Masters of Craft: Leather award in 2011; and Carréducker received the Marsh Heritage Crafts ‘Made in Britain Award’ in 2017.